-At the first referee's request, the 12 players from each team line up on their respective base line e) Start of the match:
+At the first referee's request, the 12 players from each team line up on their respective base line.

 The referees line up on the side line corresponding to the referees stand and facing the score table.

 The first referee blows his/her whistle twice: first, for the captains to greet each other at the net; secondly, for the other team members.
 When they finish, they proceed to their bench and prepare for the start of the match.